-Citizens Financial Group, Inc. is one of the nation's oldest and largest financial institutions with \$188.4 billion in assets as of December 31, 2021.
-Headquartered in Providence, Rhode Island, we offer a broad range of retail and commercial banking products and services to individuals, small businesses, middle-market companies, large corporations, and institutions.
-We help our customers reach their potential by listening to them and by understanding their needs to offer tailored advice, ideas and solutions.
-In Consumer Banking, we provide an integrated experience that includes mobile and online banking, a 24/7 customer contact center, the convenience of approximately 3,000 ATMs and approximately 900 branches in 11 states in the New England, Mid-Atlantic, and Midwest regions.
+Citizens Financial Group, Inc. is one of the nation's oldest and largest financial institutions with \$192.1 billion in assets as of March 31, 2022.
+Headquartered in Providence, Rhode Island, we offer a broad range of retail and commercial banking products and services to individuals, small businesses, middle-market companies, large corporations and institutions.
+We help our customers reach their potential by listening to them and by understanding their needs in order to offer tailored advice, ideas and solutions.
+In Consumer Banking, we provide an integrated experience that includes mobile and online banking, a full-service customer contact center and, including the acquisition of Investors, the convenience of approximately 3,300 ATMs and more than 1,200 branches in 14 states and the District of Columbia.
 Consumer Banking products and services include a full range of banking, lending, savings, wealth management and small business offerings.
-In Commercial Banking, we offer a broad complement of financial products and solutions, including lending and leasing, deposit and treasury management services, foreign exchange, interest rate and commodity risk management solutions, as well as loan syndication, corporate finance, mergers and acquisitions, and debt and equity capital markets capabilities.
+In Commercial Banking, we offer a broad complement of financial products and solutions, including lending and leasing, deposit and treasury management services, foreign exchange, interest rate and commodity risk management solutions, as well as loan syndication, corporate finance, merger and acquisition, and debt and equity capital markets capabilities.
 More information is available at www.citizensbank.com.